Design Divas: The Women Who Rule Polish Design

 Ewa Solarz, photo: courtesy of Ewa Solarz

 There is a well-known proverb: ‘what youth is used to, age remembers'.
 It seems that Ewa Solarz took this folk wisdom to heart – all of her projects are made for kids!
-It is not easy to educate children about the intricacies of design and modern art, and yet It is these children who will shape our future and our surroundings.
+It is not easy to educate children about the intricacies of design and modern art, and yet it is these children who will grow up to shape our future and our surroundings.

 10. Ewa Gołębiowska

 Ewa Gołębiowska managed to accomplish a mission impossible.
 In 2005, in a small, suburban town, far away from the capital, he created a thriving design centre, namely the Cieszyn Castle (previously called the Silesia Castle of Art and Enterprise).
 It is a local government institution of culture that aims to ‘support the development of innovative entrepreneurship by drawing from the potential of design’.